The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 \subsection{Effect of Joint Intervention}

 We have seen that explanations alone decrease decision-making fairness, while disclosures with explanations can, in the case of indirect bias, have the opposite effect.
-Here, we consider the effect of adding explanations and giving disclosures over including neither (i.e., comparing phase 1 without explanations to phase 2 with explanations).
+Here, we consider the effect of both adding explanations and giving disclosures over including neither (i.e., comparing phase 1 without explanations to phase 2 with explanations).

-We find that, for decision-making metrics, the effect of joint intervention is never significant (\autoref{tab:full} in the Appendix).
+We find that, for decision-making metrics (accuracy, FPR, and FNR), the effect of joint intervention is never significant (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:full}}{\autoref{tab:full}} in the Appendix).
 For fairness perception metrics, since the effect of explanations alone and disclosures with explanations pointed in the same direction, as expected, adding both explanations and disclosures also significantly improves recognition of unfairness.
 In sum, the joint intervention of including both explanations and disclosures (over including neither) helps participants in recognizing model biases but not in correcting them.
+This is a curious finding as we would expect that giving participants full information about bias in the model and also an explanation of individual prediction would lead to more fair decisions.
+We believe that this indicates that even though disclosures help undo some of the over-reliance on the model's biased decisions stemming from the inclusion of explanations, users still tend to be more accepting of model decisions with explanations than without.